sunflsks/sprobbler/README.md

 ## just a leraning experiment for psql and flask among other things

-## The ultimate goal of this project it to be a functional last.fm clone, except instead of a website interface it delivers the information through SwiftUI (because I don't know how to make a website yet LOL)
+## The ultimate goal of this project it to be a functional last.fm clone, except instead of a website interface it delivers the information through SwiftUI

 ## TODO:
 - Paginate Recent Tracks